-ANSWER: Only the balance at the time of snapshot will be mirrored on the Catapult network.
-NIS1 network activity after said snapshot will be not be reflected on the Catapult network.
+ANSWER: Only the balance at the time of snapshot will be mirrored on the SYMBOL network.
+NIS1 network activity after said snapshot will be not be reflected on the SYMBOL network.

-15. QUESTION: If I have XEM coins, will I get exactly the same number of catapult coins?
+15. QUESTION: If I have XEM coins, will I get exactly the same number of SYMBOL coins?

-ANSWER: You will get the same number of Catapult tokens as XEM tokens at the time of the snapshot.
+ANSWER: You will get the same number of SYMBOL tokens as XEM tokens at the time of the snapshot.

-16. QUESTION: Once you opt-in to Catapult network, do you also automatically opt-out of NEM 1?
+16. QUESTION: Once you opt-in to SYMBOL network, do you also automatically opt-out of NEM 1?
 XEM tokens become unavailable?

 ANSWER: No, your XEM tokens will stay the same.